 How to Get Them Ready To Cook

-To prepare the scallops for cooking, pat them dry and cut off the small side muscle, if present.
-This muscle will get chewy no matter what, so it’s best to just get rid of it.
-You can cook either the small (1/2″) bay scallops or the larger (1″-1 and 1/2″) sea scallops by any of the following methods, except where noted.
-If possible, purchase dry scallops for best results.
+To prepare the scallops for cooking, pat them dry and cut off the small side muscle if present.
+This muscle will get chewy no matter what, so it's best to get rid of it.

 Especially when grilling bay scallops, thread them on soaked wooden skewers to keep them from falling through the grill grate, but the skewer method works just as well with sea scallops.

 Dry the scallops well with paper towels.
-Season simply with a little salt and pepper.
+Then, season simply with a bit of salt and pepper.

 Skewering bay scallops is a good idea in this application because you will have to turn them all once.